-A full discussion of the significant Insurance Funding Risk factors that affect the WSIB's business and the corresponding mitigation approaches can be found in section 6 of our 2016 Sufficiency Report to Stakeholders.
-No additional risk factors or changes to mitigation approaches have been noted as at March 31, 2017 although we continue to closely monitor economic conditions and global events, particularly the high degree of uncertainty around trade, domestic and foreign relations policies of the new United States administration that might impact our investment performance and impact the Ontario economy.
+A full discussion of the significant Insurance Funding Risk factors that affect the WSIB's business and the corresponding mitigation approaches can be found in section 6 of Sufficiency Discussion and Analysis in our 2016 Sufficiency Report to Stakeholders.
+No additional risk factors or changes to mitigation approaches have been noted as at June 30, 2017, although we continue to closely monitor economic conditions and global events, particularly the high degree of uncertainty around trade, domestic and foreign relations policies of the current United States administration that might impact our investment performance and impact the Ontario economy.

-With our Sufficiency Ratio at 89.0% as at March 31, 2017, we have a very low risk of not having a 60% funding requirement as at December 31, 2017.
+With our Sufficiency Ratio at 91.8% as at June 30, 2017, we have a very low risk of not achieving the 60% funding requirement as at December 31, 2017.